-Since we visited in low season, we also stopped at the Green Cave on Ravnik Island.
+Since we visited in low season, we also stopped at the Green Cave on Ravnik Island (one a few advantages of visiting Croatia in April).
 It’s actually just a sea cave with a small hole on top through which the sun rays light up a small part of the cave, giving it a nice green glow.

 The green light is very small and incomparable to the Blue Cave.
 It’s something nice to see, but not something you should feel sorry about if you miss.

 In high season, there is a fee to enter the Green Cave, and it’s usually not included in any of the Blue Cave tours.
 You can ask the guides to visit the cave, but you’ll have to pay for the entrance yourself.